 Depending on your priorities and interests, you may choose to write either a one-semester capstone project in the fall of your senior year, or a two-semester thesis in the fall and the spring.
 Students who want to graduate with Departmental Honors must write a thesis, but you should decide which one to pursue based on your own interests and priorities.

 The Slavic 99a-99b sequence is designed to give you some flexibility in deciding whether to write a capstone or thesis.
 All concentrators should begin to approach potential advisors in the spring of their junior year, and all Slavic concentrators must enroll in Slavic 99a in the fall of their senior year.
-If you plan to write a thesis, you must hand in a prospectus in early November, and your first chapter (approximately 15-20 pages) and a chapter outline of the rest of the thesis on the last day of fall-term classes.
+If you plan to write a thesis, you must first hand in a three-page draft of a prospectus by September 30, then a formal prospectus in early November, and your first chapter (approximately 15-20 pages) and a chapter outline of the rest of the thesis on the last day of fall-term classes.
 (This is generally in the first few days of December; see below for this year’s exact deadlines.)
 Your advancement to Slavic 99b will depend on satisfactory completion of 99a, so stay in touch with your advisor and make sure that you are making good progress toward meeting his or her expectations for a full thesis.

 If you decide to write a capstone rather than a thesis, you will simply complete Slavic 99a without taking 99b.
 The capstone is generally a 25-30-page paper.
 You will still hand in a short prospectus describing your project in early November, and the final project is due on the last day of reading period of the fall semester of your senior year.
 (Again, see below for this year’s exact deadlines.)
 Your advisor and a second faculty member will then read your paper and give you detailed written comments on your project.

 Some students may change their mind about the thesis when they get to spring semester of their senior year.
-If you turned in a thesis chapter in December but then decide, in the spring, not to take 99b, you can simply rework your chapter into an independent capstone project – you should discuss with your advisor whether this will mainly involve cosmetic changes, such as rewriting the introduction and conclusion, or whether more substantial reworking of the text will be necessary.
+If you turned in a thesis chapter in December but then decide in the spring not to take 99b, you can simply rework your chapter into an independent capstone project – you should discuss with your advisor whether this will mainly involve cosmetic changes, such as rewriting the introduction and conclusion, or whether more substantial reworking of the text will be necessary.
 If you change your mind “mid-stream” in this way, your final capstone project will be due on the Friday before spring break.

 SENIOR YEAR CALENDARS